 [Section 88D inserted by No. 58 of 2010 s.
 8.]

 88E.
-Compliance checks at regulated person’s business premises
+Compliance checks at regulated person’s business premises, powers for

 (1) An authorised person may, for all or any of the purposes listed in subsection (2) —

 (a) during normal business hours, enter premises where the business of a regulated person is being carried on, without obtaining a warrant under section 74; and